Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 # Perform actions with methods

 Methods tell an object what to do and how to do it.
-For example, a `person` class might contain a `show_face()` method for displaying the person's face, and a `get_age()` method that returns the person's age.
+A `person` class might contain a `show_face()` method for displaying the person's face, and a `get_age()` method that returns the person's age.
 Methods frequently operate on data stored in attributes.
-As an example, `get_age()` might subtract a birth date stored in an attribute from the current date to compute a person's age in years.
+For example, `get_age()` might subtract a birth date stored in an attribute from today's date to compute a person's age in years.

 Python objects always have methods, even if you don't define any yourself.
 For example, every object has a `__str__()` method added by Python itself that returns a string representation of the object.
 The default `__str__()` method works fine for something simple like an `int`, but it does nothing meaningful a `person` object.
 When you call `__str__()` on a `person` object, you get something like this: